-How Cross Merchandising Works
+How Does Cross Merchandising Drive Sales?

 Cross merchandising provides value to customers by:

-- Reminding customers of a need: Helping customers realize they need another product to go along with their purchase, such as placing mints by the coffee or ketchup near the hotdogs and hamburgers at the grocery store.
+- Reminding customers of a need: Helping customers realize they need another product to go along with their purchase such as placing mints by the coffee or ketchup near the hotdogs and hamburgers at the grocery store.

 Cross-merchandising strategies include:

 1. Complementary Items Drive Impulse Sales

 The most common type of cross merchandising is placing items typically used or consumed together in the same area.
 This strategy is used across all industries and can help drive impulse buys.